abpframework/abp/docs/en/Distributed-Event-Bus.md

 }
 ````

-`PublishAsync` method gets a single parameter: the event object, which is responsible to hold the data related to the event.
+`PublishAsync` method gets the event object, which is responsible to hold the data related to the event.
 It is a simple plain class:

 ````csharp
 using System;